FreeCAD/FPA/handbook/corporate/AISBL/mandatory_tasks.md

 * Proof of residence (phone bill, etc) of all new administrators

-* RBIS number of all new administrators
+* RBIS number of all new administrators.
+RBIS numbers can only be obtained by notaries and take a few days.
+Notary will need copy of passports and proof of residence.

-The publishing tax for ASBLs/AISBLs is of € 157,42 in 2023 (check every year) to be paid to IBAN BE48 6792 0055 0227 with the entreprise number as communication.
+The publishing tax for ASBLs/AISBLs is of € 157,42 in 2023 ([changes yearly - check for the current year](https://www.ejustice.just.fgov.be/tsv_pub/tarif_f.htm)) to be paid to IBAN BE48 6792 0055 0227 with the entreprise number as communication.

 #### Associations tax